HoldenLab/holdenlab.github.io/_pages/opportunities.md

 ## Undergraduate research projects

-Each year we host third year undergraduate projects for Biochemistry and Biomedical Sciences students in our department (School of Life Sciences).
+Each year we host third year undergraduate projects for Biochemistry and Biomedical Sciences students studying in our department (School of Life Sciences).
 If you are a student interested in pursuing a project in our lab, you can find out under the "Teaching and Supervision" tab of [Séamus Holden's departmental web page](https://warwick.ac.uk/fac/sci/lifesci/people/sholden/).

 ## Equality statement